-Then, we run a principal component analysis (PCA) on the cumulative Google Trends index of "conflict," "crisis," "instability," and "scandal," and we take the first component as the institutional failure attention index (IFA).24 Lastly, to make the coefficients interpretable, we normalize IFA and all $GT{c,t}$ by their means and standard deviations.
+Then, we run a principal component analysis (PCA) on the cumulative Google Trends index of "conflict," "crisis," "instability," and "scandal," to obtain the first component as the institutional failure probability (IFP) index.39 Lastly, to make the coefficients interpretable, we normalize IFP and all $GT{c,t}$ by their means and standard deviations.
+Section 6.2 provides a further discussion on the validity of the IFP index.